realXtend/doc/arch_article/simple.rst

 scene; EC_Mesh to have geometry (e.g. a plane) on which to show the slides; and WebView to render HTML from URLs.
-Let's add two additional components for our custom functionality: a EC_DynamicComponent for custom data, and an EC_Script to implement the user interface presentation controls.
+Let's add two additional components for our custom functionality: a EC_DynamicComponent for custom data, and an EC_Script to implement the user interface for presentation controls.
 As data, we need two attributes: a list of URLs and an index number for the current position.
 This custom data becomes part of the scene data and is automatically stored and